 Method Description References Fault Tree Analysis Fault Tree Analysis is a deductive (top-down) method used for identification and analysis of conditions and factors that can result in the occurrence of a specific failure or undesirable event.
 This method addresses multiple failures, events, and conditions.
-A discussion and worked example can be found in Guidelines for Hazard Evaluation Procedures, Second Edition with Worked Examples, Center for Chemical Process Safety, American Institute of Chemical Engineers, 1992.
+A discussion and worked example can be found in Guidelines for Hazard Evaluation Procedures, 3rd Edition, Center for Chemical Process Safety, American Institute of Chemical Engineers, 2008.
 Event Tree Analysis This method is an inductive approach used to identify and quantify a set of possible outcomes.
 The analysis starts with an initiating event or initial condition and includes the identification of a set of success and failure events that are combined to produce various outcomes.
 This method identifies the spectrum and severity of possible outcomes and determines their likelihood.
-A discussion and worked example can be found in Guidelines for Hazard Evaluation Procedures, Second Edition with Worked Examples, Center for Chemical Process Safety, American Institute of Chemical Engineers, 1992.
+A discussion and worked example can be found in Guidelines for Hazard Evaluation Procedures , 3rd Edition, Center for Chemical Process Safety, American Institute of Chemical Engineers, 2008.
 Probabilistic Risk Assessment A Probabilistic Risk Assessment (PRA) is an organized process for answering the following three questions: 1.
 What can go wrong?
 2. How likely is it to happen?
-3. What are the consequences?
-A detailed description of this method can be found in Guidelines for Chemical Process Quantitative Risk Analysis, Center for Chemical Process Safety, American Institute of Chemical Engineers, 2000.
+What are the consequences?
+A detailed description of this method can be found in Guidelines for Chemical Process Quantitative Risk Analysis, Center for Chemical Process Safety, American Institute of Chemical Engineers, 1999.
 Others Other methods or combinations of methods, including those developed by the project team's organization, may be used.
-See Guidelines for Hazard Evaluation Procedures, Second Edition with Worked Examples, Center for Chemical Process Safety, American Institute of Chemical Engineers, 1992.
+A discussion and worked example can be found in Guidelines for Hazard Evaluation Procedures, 3rd Edition, Center for Chemical Process Safety, American Institute of Chemical Engineers, 2008.